Hosted by Maureen Facilitated by Leisel or Sharon

-A Playful Past will allow learners to explore the concept of play and why people play.
-They will uncover similarities and differences in the way people play in different cultures and different moments in history.
-Learners will study images of historical toys and games from the State Library’s Children’s Literature Research Collection and learn more about the role of their State Library in collecting, preserving, and sharing the histories and stories of South Australia.
+Learners will explore the concept of play and why people play.
+They will study images of historical toys and games from the State Library’s Children’s Literature Research Collection and learn more about the role of their State Library in collecting, preserving, and sharing the histories and stories of South Australia.

-Many elements of this program have been created for, by and with children to provide relevant learning experiences that effectively engage early years learners.
+Many elements of this program have been created in partnership with children to provide relevant learning experiences that effectively engage young learners.

-Please assist us by completing the appropriate survey after you have been part of our program.
+Please assist us by completing the surveys after you have completed your Digital Visit.

-View South Australian school children talking about games that are played throughout the world such as spinning games, knuckles and bones, drawing and nature play, and string games.
+View South Australian school children talking about games that are played throughout the world such as spinning games, knucklebones, drawing and nature play, and string games.